 Exciting news!
-Tiny Health is the first company to launch probiotic strain tracking for our at-home microbiome tests.
-Below you'll find answers to frequently asked questions about this advancement.
-To get access to this feature, login to your Tiny Health account to explore your existing report, or purchase any gut or vaginal health test.
+Tiny Health is the first company to launch probiotic strain tracking and opportunistic pathogen strain tracking for our at-home microbiome tests.
+Below you'll find answers to strain tracking frequently asked questions.
+To get access to this feature, log in to your Tiny Health account to explore your existing report, or purchase any gut or vaginal health test.

 What are strains?